hasezoey/yt-downloader-rust/README.md

 With this option the editor to use can be set

+Output path is the input path (export to input file)

 Note: if empty, it will be asked after download

 Default: ""